 How to get motivated to exercise

-Isn't it funny that the moment you decide to exercise, something always gets in the way?
-Mum stops by.
+Isn't it funny that the moment you decide to exercise, something seems to get in the way?
+Your Mum stops by.
 The kids need help with their homework.
 The dog ate your running shoes.
 If that sounds like you, maybe it's time to organise your exercise?
-Here’s how.
+Here's ten exercise motivation tips.

 Plan a schedule that fits your lifestyle.
 For example, if you work irregular hours, don't sign up for classes that start at the same time each week.
 Instead, choose exercise that can be easily slotted into your day.
 Walk the kids to school or run errands on foot during your lunch hour.

 2. Set up a weekly timetable

 To help you organise your time, draw up a weekly timetable of planned exercise.
 Try to do something for at least 20 minutes each day, even if it's just going for a brisk walk around the neighbourhood.

 Buy yourself some flowers once a week for completing all of your planned workouts, or do something nice for yourself, that makes you happy – even if it’s just taking time out for a bubble bath.
 You can also attach exercise to an enjoyable event, such as playing with your kids or catching up with a friend on a walk.

 Make sure your family and friends know when and where you plan to exercise.
 That way you shouldn't get any unwelcome interruptions.
 If you need someone to watch the kids while you exercise, arrange it in advance.

 Everyone struggles with motivation from time to time, but preparing for these feelings can go a long way to combating them.
 For instance, if you sometimes struggle to go to your Pump class, get a friend to call you to make sure you're not sitting on the couch!

 Many things can distract even the most dedicated exerciser: your favourite TV show, staying back later at work each night, or a neighbour popping in for a chat.
 Learn to recognise these particular 'danger zones' and take steps to negotiate your way around them.